BodoBookhagen/CameraCalibration/README.md

 - [Our testing](#Our-testing)
     - [Different calibration approaches](#Different-calibration-approaches)
     - [Which distortion coefficients should be estimated during calibration?](#which-coefficents)
+- Visualizing and comparing camera calibrations
+    - visualize the distortion field of the camera calibration file

 ## Usage
 The parameters have been optimized for the cameras that are available at the Geological Remote Sensing lab at the University of Potsdam.
 These are several Sony alpha-6 (24 MP), Sony alpha-7 (40 MP), and Fuji X-100 (24 MP) all with 55 mm or 85 mm fixed lenses.